Is A British Airways Household Account Worth It?

 When you create a household account, the head of household will invite members, so invited members should receive emails asking if they want to join a household account.

-Avios accrued in a household account are valid as long as there’s some activity at least every 36 months, so this makes it easier to keep Avios alive across several accounts.
+Avios accrued in a household account are valid as long as there’s some activity at least every 36 months (in line with the standard Executive Club expiration policy), so this makes it easier to keep Avios alive across several accounts.

 There are a few other things to remember about these accounts: